The Forest Hills Festival Cut

 The Forest Hills is a 2023 American crowdfunded independent horror-thriller film directed and written by Scott Goldberg.
 It stars Chiko Mendez as Rico, a man who, after hiking in the Catskill Mountains, experiences "nightmarish visions" involving his mother (Shelley Duvall).
 The film also features performances from Edward Furlong, Dee Wallace, and Felissa Rose.

-The Forest Hills was Duvall's final role before her death three months before the film's release, as well as her first acting role in over twenty years.
+The Forest Hills marked a brief acting comeback for Duvall after a twenty year absence, and also served as her final role; she died a few months before the film's release.
 The film was released in the United States on October 4, 2024.

 Plot

 Rico (Chiko Mendez), a man in his 30s, embarks on a solo camping trip in the Catskill Mountains.
 During his hike, he suffers a traumatic head injury, which marks the beginning of his descent into madness.
 Upon returning home, Rico is plagued by nightmarish visions and a growing belief that he is transforming into a werewolf.

 Back in his hometown, Rico reconnects with his estranged mother, Mama (Shelley Duvall), who is terminally ill with lung cancer.
 Their relationship is strained, Mama is portrayed as verbally abusive and unsupportive, exacerbating Rico's fragile mental state.
 As Rico's hallucinations intensify, he suspects that another werewolf is stalking him, further blurring the lines between reality and delusion.

 Rico seeks solace in the company of his friend Billy (Edward Furlong) and his sister Emily.
 However, his erratic behavior and violent outbursts alienate those around him.
 He experiences vivid nightmares of transformation, violence, and death, leading him to believe that he is responsible for a series of brutal killings in the area.
 The film employs a non-linear narrative, interspersed with flashbacks and hallucinations, to depict Rico's deteriorating mental state.

 As Rico's grip on reality weakens, he embarks on a killing spree, targeting those he perceives as threats or manifestations of his inner demons.
 The murders are depicted with intense gore and practical effects, including stabbings and asphyxiations.
 One particularly gruesome scene involves a campfire setting, reminiscent of classic werewolf transformations.

 The film culminates in a confrontation between Rico and his inner demons.